zhupan007/Detection_3D/README.md

 | AIoU(%) | 78.33 | 65.88 | 86.22 | 78.84| 78.21 | **77.50** |

+# Activities
+* Looking for cooperation to improve the quality of the dataset and rich it with real scanning data.

 # Scene 1
 Each intance is colorized by a random color, except blue denotes incorrect detection or missed ground truth.